sanity-io/sanity/CONTRIBUTING.md

 # Release/workflow guidelines

-- Anything in the `master` branch can be released
+- Anything in the `current` branch can be released
 - Anything in the `next` branch is scheduled for the next release
 - To work on something new, create a descriptively named branch off of `next` (ie: feature/new-oauth2-scopes)
 - Commit to that branch locally and regularly push your work to the same named branch on the server.